CrystalMBrown/Data-Analytics-Portfolio/README.md

 ## Why I Chose This Dataset

-I initially explored two datasets.
-The first included behavioral signals like login activity, usage hours, and payment failures, which made it strong for predicting churn behavior.
-However, it lacked financial context and had a high churn rate (57%) without enough detail on the time period.

-The second dataset included customer, revenue, and acquisition cost data across three files.
-While it lacked behavioral depth, it provided better context for understanding when churn was happening and whether it was tied to financial or plan-based factors, which aligned more directly with the business question.

-I chose the second dataset for that reason.
+Originally, I did an analysis of two different datasets.
+The first dataset seemed promising at first with 2,800 rows, contained behavioral signals including login recency, weekly usage hours, support tickets, and payment failures alongside a binary churn indicator and tenure in months.
+The key limitations in this dataset included no satisfaction scores, no churn reason, and no plan history.
+The churn rate was 57% which requires context on the measurement period before drawing conclusions.
+This dataset was strongest for analyzing behavioral patterns that predict churn, particularly the rare columns like payment failures and usage hours that most churn datasets don't have.

+The second dataset (the one I chose) was a SaaS business metric dataset with 3 different files: Customers with 1,000 rows, then Revenue and Subscriptions both with 988 rows because the latter two only contain customers that have a churned date.
+This dataset had some unique columns as well including acquisition cost and revenue data.
+The limitations here were no information about the plan journey, no support ticket data, no satisfaction scores, and two sheets only containing churned customers.
+This dataset was strongest for understanding when customers were leaving and if it were tied to acquisition cost or the plans.
+Since dataset 2 offered richer financial context that better served the business question, I went with that one.

 ---